selenashaw/blackjack/QueueImplementation/ReadMe.txt

 sent to the back of the queue, when the dealer has made it halfway through the queue the deck is shuffled.

-Note that the card that is dealt remains in the deck, it is placed in the back so the user will never see that the card remains - after a hand is done the cards held by the player and dealer are tossed out (since the queue already has those cards stored in the back).
+After a game has ended the cards are handed back to the dealer to be placed at the bottom of the deck.